FIFA WWC Day 3: Results And Final Table After New Zealand Lost The Ticket To Norway | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 FIFA WWC Day 3: Results And Final Table After New Zealand Lost The Ticket To Norway

-Day 3 games of the FIFA Women’s World Cup started with Group A that has the Co-hosts New Zealand as a contender.
-The games were simultaneously played as usual with the Last group game but there was a major panic as the results were obtained.
+FIFA Women’s World Cup Day 3 kicks off in Group A with New Zealand as one of the participating nations.
+As usual, the match was played side by side with the final match of the group stage, but when the result was announced, there was a big uproar.

-Norway Women broke the heart of many as they denied Co-hosts a big chance of grabbing the Round of 16 tickets which many had expected would be delivered.
-Norway’s Haug opened goal scoring against the Philippines Women just 6 minutes into the game.
-Although the Philippines tried to change the face of the game but Haug doubled Norway’s lead 11 minutes later to make it 2-0.
-Barca’s Graham Hansen scored Norway’s third in the 32st minute to seal the half as the Philippines looks exhausted and unambitious.
-Just 3 minutes into the second half Barker gifted Norway a gift of a goal after putting one in her own net to make it 4-0, compounding the pressure on Co-hosts New Zealand in the other venue.
-Reiten’s made it 5-0 from penalty spot for Norway as confusion emanated in the Philippines half.
-Harrison was shown a Red card in the 67th minute to reduce the Philippines to 10 Women after a foul on Norway’s Bjelde.
-Haug completed her Hat-trick in added time to give Norway a commanding 6-0 victory in their last game.
+The Norwegians were heartbroken when their co-pilot was denied the chance to win 16 tickets.
+Norway’s Haug opened the scoring against the Philippines six minutes into the match.
+The Philippines tried to change the score, but Haug doubled Norway’s lead to 2-0 after 11 minutes.
+Barca’s Graeme Hansen scored Norway’s third goal in the 32nd minute.
+Barker scored a goal for Norway in the third minute of the second half before scoring an own goal to make it 4–0 and put hosts New Zealand under pressure from another point.
+Reiten made it 5–0 to Norway from the penalty spot as confusion broke out in the Philippine half.
+Harrison was red-carded in the 67th minute for a foul on Norway’s Bjelde, reducing the Philippines to 10 women.
+Haug completed his hat-trick in extra time to give Norway a stunning 6-0 victory in the final match.

-New Zealand couldn’t make the difference expected of them as Co-hosts in their last game of the Group which happened to be their last of the competition.
-The Switzerland Women were well prepared for this game going by their tactical discipline and concentration.
-Few chances were made from both sides but no goals were recorded.
-The second half was no exemption as New Zealand forcefully made their first shot on target inside the 70th minute.
-The game ended Goalless against all odds as New Zealand failed to score a goal.
+New Zealand failed to make the expected difference as co-hosts in the final group match, which was also the final match of the tournament.
+The Swiss women’s team prepared well for this game thanks to their discipline and tactical balance.
+Both teams had few chances but no goals were scored.
+The second half was no exception.
+New Zealand had the first shot in the 70th minute.
+Against all odds, the match ended goalless, with New Zealand failing to score.

-Switzerland finished on the top of Group A table with 5 points while Norway picked the second ticket to the Round of 16 after humiliating the Phillipines.
-New Zealand Women became the first Host to be eliminated in the Group stage since the competition was staged by FIFA.
-How far can Norway go in this tournament?
-Share your thoughts
+Switzerland lead Group A with 5 points, while Norway defeated the Philippines to finish second in the Round of 16.
+Since the FIFA hosted competition, New Zealand Women became the first host to be eliminated in the group stage.
+How far can Norway go in this competition?
+Share your thoughts with us.

 )